About This Chapter

 6. Bioenergetics: Definition & Theory

-This lesson introduces the field of bioenergetics, and explains a few topics contained within this broad discipline.
-After reading this lesson, students will understand that energy is required by all living things, and those living things use energy in different ways.
-A lesson summary and brief quiz will follow.
+This lesson introduces the field of bioenergetics and explains a few topics contained within this broad discipline.
+Students will understand that energy is required by all living things, and those living things use energy in different ways.

 Earning College Credit